DataMinerUK/datamineruk.github.com/cv/README.md

 ## Experience

 #### Data Journalist at The Times & Sunday Times
-May 2013 - Present
+May 2013 - June 2015

 The programmer-journalist in a three person team spearheading data driven investigative journalism across both Times titles.
 Worked with journalists to source, clean and analyze data for exclusive stories as well as building prototypes for the interactive developers and online designers.

-Latest projects include [Gender Gap] (http://www.thesundaytimes.co.uk/sto/public/gendergap/) and [Colossus] (http://www.thetimes.co.uk/tto/public/colossus/)
+Latest projects include [Gender Gap](http://www.thesundaytimes.co.uk/sto/public/gendergap/) and [Colossus](http://www.thetimes.co.uk/tto/public/colossus/)

 #### Knight-Mozilla OpenNews Fellow at Guardian Group
 January 2012 - January 2013